Official Global Travel Advisories

 Don’t travel after dark.
 Nighttime attacks on tourists have occurred in most of the country, particularly on the Agadez–Arlit, Agadez–Tahoua and Tillabéry–Niamey roads and within the city of Zinder.
 In particular, avoid off-road driving in the northern region of Agadez due to residual landmines.

-If you must travel outside of Niamey despite our advisory:
+If you must travel outside of Niamey despite the advisory:

 Fraud